ianhundere/rpi-k3s/readme.md

 # rpi-k3s

 Earlier in the year, I built a small Raspberry Pi using a Compute Module 3+ that runs openVPN and Kodi on boot.
 I figured I ought to start playing with Kubernetes at home since I play with it all day at work.
 So I built a Kubernetes Raspberry Pi cluster with 4 Raspberry Pi 4s each with 4GB RAM.
 I learned a lot and managed to get everything up and running without too much hair pulling.
 I currently have NextCloud and a UniFi Controller configured, but hope to add further applications in the future such as Plex, Bitwarden, and video security software integrated with unlocked Wyze cameras.
 Some of the lessons I learned were things I've learned at work, but it they're always good reminders.

 ##### Lessons Learned

 -   Always understand the why behind how something works (or doesn't) before moving on
 -   Document everything
 -   Take your time

-# initial setup
+## initial setup

 1. download latest vers of buster-lite (e.g. https://downloads.raspberrypi.org/raspios_lite_armhf_latest)
-2. flash to sd card
+2. flash sd card
 3. create empty ssh file under `/boot/`
     - `touch ssh`
 4. connect via ssh
     - `ssh pi@192.168.3.229`
 5. configure static ip via router; you'll also want to do this via `/etc/dhcpcd.conf` file.
 6. set password